anniesullie/LCP_Examples/body_background/README.md

     background images, excluding adult sites.
   * Compare the largest contentful paint in Chrome stable with a modified version of Chrome which does not invalidate background images.
-  * Compare filmstrips of both versions.
+  * Show filmstrips of both versions.

-Note that very few sites affected by invalidating body background images were found.
-I only found three sites in the sample that had background images that the timing of largest contentful paint was affected by invalidating.
+Note that very few sites with body background images were found.
+I only found three sites in the sample with background images that affected the timing of largest contentful paint.
 However I think these three examples show clearly the value of invalidating body background images.
 I did find additional examples in the tail which could be provided if needed.

 ## https://www.americascardroom.eu

 This background image is large, and loads after the main content is displayed.
-Using it as a candidate for largest contenful paint leads to a timing that is too late.<br>
+Using it as a candidate for largest contenful paint leads to a timing that is too late.
+In the filmstrip below, you can see that when invalidating the background image, largest contentful paint occurs when the main content of the page is displayed.
+But if the background image is not invalidated, largest contentful paint occurs when the subtle stars of the flag background are displayed.<br>
 <img src="americascardroom/acreu_bg_flag.png" width=200>

 Loading start | Background color | LCP if invalidated | LCP if not invalidated